HamzaHandanagic/background-jobs-in-dotnet/BackgroundJobs/BackgroundJobs.HostedService/README.md

 #### Worker class

 Issue is that the whole process must finish before application can continue.
-StartAsync never returns and taht is an issue.
+StartAsync never returns and that is an issue.
 Awaiting process must finish before we move on into running the application.

 One workaround was with Task.Run (kind of a fire and forget) but that is also not great practice because we don't have any idea about exception, has task finished etc. Task is scheduled on the thread pool.